-If you ever dreamed about becoming solo traveler, but you still need some inspiration, I made a list of travelers with different life stories .
+If you ever dreamed about becoming a solo traveler, but you still need some inspiration, I made a list of travelers with different life stories.
 I hope they will motivate you as much as they motivated me to make a change in my life.

-Brooke Saward is an inspiring female traveler who manage to make her blog more than just a hobby.
-A woman who do what she loves to do and besides travelling she also opened a Dessert House!
-A vegan who enjoys the healthy living, outdoors and a person who do things.
+Brooke Saward is an inspiring female traveler who manages to make her blog more than just a hobby.
+A woman who does what she loves to do and besides traveling she also opened a Dessert House!
+A vegan who enjoys healthy living, outdoors and a person who do things.

 Kiersten is a California native, who left her career in corporate wealth management to travel.
 Like many girls, she was taught to go to college, get a job, get married, have kids and live happily ever after.
 Although she chose a path to live happy now and to explore.